sama-shah/portfolio/README.md

 ## what i love about sound soup <3

-### multiple sounds
-i've added sounds that i believe make it so easy to make anything have a little house, trap, or whimsicalness to it. here's the 3 main ways.
+my goal is to make it so easy to make a song you like have a little house, trap, or whimsicalness to it. here are 4 ways sound soup does this:

 ### 1. built-in chords
 No need to know what notes make up a G7 or C minor.
 Just press a button and the chord plays for you. the strumplate is programmed to match the chord you're playing n the matrix so that it can be strummed on top of the chord, and there's no way it could sound bad. this is the omnichord fucntionality of the board, except it can be harp, house, or trap as well.